top of page

 And the evolution continues.
 Donald Trump has also changed the GOP making it more populist which means anti excessive corporate power, anti-excessive government power, more blue collar, more faith based, more prolife, more anticorruption, more antiestablishment, more anti neocon.

 Neocons really are a group without a party although they enjoy a war raging in Ukraine currently.
-They have floated between the two parties for years and now are in high dungeon as neither party wants these warmongers.
+They have floated between the two parties for years and now are in high dudgeon as neither party wants these warmongers.

 Meanwhile, establishment Republicans like Mitt Romney supporters are moving to become Harris sycophants while anticorporation Democrats such as RFK, Jr. and Tulsi Gabbard have become Trump supporters.
 It stands to reason that establishment Republicans find themselves on the outs in the MAGA movement.